-Indian black salt also has a distinctive taste due to the sulfur.
+Indian black salt also has a distinctive taste due to sulfur.
 The taste has been described as comparable to hard-boiled egg yolks.
 It has a savory, umami taste and is often used in egg-free dishes to give them flavor reminiscent of eggs.

 6. Health Benefits

 Indian black salt has been used since ancient times and is said to have been identified by Maharishi Charak, the father of Ayurvedic medicine around 300 B.C.E.
 There are anecdotal claims from Ayurvedic healers that this type of black salt can be therapeutic.
-It is considered a cooling spice and it is used as a laxative and to help digestive problems, poor eyesight and hysteria.
+It is considered a cooling spice and it is used as a laxative to help digestive problems, poor eyesight, and hysteria.
 Black salt tends to have less sodium than table salt so it can be helpful to people with high blood pressure and/or on low-salt diets.
 Of course, anyone should check with their physicians before using black salt for medical purposes.